weifanjiang/Nullness_Lite/README.md

 Project repo: <href>https://github.com/979216944/checker-framework</href>

 ## Introduction
-Nullness_Lite is a lite type checker based on Nullness Checker of Checker Framework to detect nullness bugs in java files.
+Nullness_Lite is a lite type checker based on Nullness Checker of [Checker Framework](https://checkerframework.org/) to detect nullness bugs in java files.
 It disables the following features of Nullness Checker to trade more desireable traits with soundness.

+Features being disabled:
+* Initialization Checker
+* Map Key Checker
+* Invalidation of dataflow

+### Who wants to use?
+Java developers who wants to avoid NullPointerException (NPE) at runtime, but hesitate to spend time running full verification tools like Nullness Checker.

+They can run Nullenss_Lite instead to get a fast glimpse on their files and more concise reports, although with fewer true positives, with fewer false positive warnings.

 ## Dependency:
 - Checker Framework: